Michaelangel007/advanced_binary_search/README.md

     [ 1, 3, 5, 7, 9, 11 ]
 ```

-We could enumerate the various search results:
+We could enumerate the various search results with this table:

 |Key| <S | <  | <= | <=S| == | >=N| >= |  > | >S |
 |:--|---:|---:|---:|---:|---:|---:|---:|---:|---:|